OpenDSA/OpenDSAX/README.md

 OpenDSAX
 ========

-Development repository for an OpenDSA implementation within the OpenEdX framework.
+NOTE: THIS REPOSITORY IS OBSOLETE.

-At the present time, this is speculative.
+Development repository for a (now aborted) OpenDSA implementation within theOpenEdX framework.
+We dicided to go with LTI, and the various traditional LMS that support LTI, instead of OpenEdX.

-It is meant to explore the possibility for replacing the existing OpenDSA infrastructure (which is mostly home grown) with one built on the OpenEdX framework.
+It was meant to explore the possibility for replacing the existing OpenDSA infrastructure (which is mostly home grown) with one built on the OpenEdX framework.
 The idea is to preserve most of the existing content development